-- 4.1 Under Section 14 of the Act, no license is required for generation and distribution of power in notified rural areas.
-Hence, stand alone solar PV power project and solar thermal power project supplying to rural areas will not have their tariffs determined by the regulator. - 4.2 Solar PV and solar thermal power project feeding to the grid would require tariff at which Distribution Licensees would procure power from these plants.
-Determination of tariff by the Commission would also facilitate signing of power purchase agreement between developers and Distribution Licensee. - 4.3 To accelerate investment in solar power generation projects for supply to the grid in Jharkhand, an appropriate tariff mechanism is the key requirement.
-In this regard, the Commission views that: - (a) The tariff mechanism must meet the needs of investors as well as distribution licensees
+4.1 Under Section 14 of the Act, no license is required for generation and distribution of power in notified rural areas.
+Hence, stand-alone solar PV power project and solar thermal power project supplying to rural areas will not have their tariffs determined by the regulator.

+- 4.2 Solar PV and solar thermal power project feeding to the grid would require tariff at which Distribution Licensees would procure power from these plants.
+Determination of tariff by the Commission would also facilitate signing of power purchase agreement between developers and Distribution Licensee. - 4.3 The Commission shall determine the generic tariff on the basis of suo-motu petition at least six months in advance at the beginning of each year of the Control period for solar PV and solar thermal power projects for which norms have been specified under these Regulations.

+Notwithstanding anything contained in these regulations,

+- (a) the generic tariff determined for Solar PV projects based on the capital cost and other norms applicable for any year of the control period shall also apply for such projects during the next year; and - (b) the generic tariff determined for Solar thermal projects based on the capital cost and other norms for the any year of the control period shall also apply for such projects during the next two years,

+Provided that

-- (b) Renewable power may become unviable at market determined prices.
-On the other hand, cost-plus tariffs would provide greater surety to investors without affecting retail tariffs significantly (as renewable energy would only be a small fraction of the energy sold by the licensee). - 4.4 Solar PV power projects and Solar thermal power projects are eligible to receive benefits under the Clean Development Mechanism (CDM) of the United Nations Framework Convention on Climate Change (UNFCCC).
+- (i) the Power Purchase Agreements in respect of the Solar PV projects and Solar thermal projects as mentioned in this clause are signed on or before last day of the year for which generic tariff is determined and - (ii) the entire capacity covered by the Power Purchase Agreements is commissioned on or before 31st March of the next year in respect of Solar PV projects and on or before 31st March of subsequent two years in respect of Solar thermal projects - 4.4 To accelerate investment in solar power generation projects for supply to the grid in Jharkhand, an appropriate tariff mechanism is the key requirement.
+In this regard, the Commission views that: - (a) The tariff mechanism must meet the needs of investors as well as Distribution Licensees; - (b) Renewable power may become unviable at market determined prices.
+On the other hand, cost-plus tariffs would provide greater surety to investors without affecting retail tariffs significantly (as renewable energy would only be a small fraction of the energy sold by the licensee).

+4.5 Solar PV power projects and solar thermal power projects are eligible to receive benefits under the Clean Development Mechanism (CDM) of the United Nations Framework Convention on Climate Change (UNFCCC).
 In order to encourage investment in the solar power projects, the Commission has not considered CDM as one of the parameters for tariff determination.